 The children put shoes out on the Twelfth Night and these may have three gifts, one from each king, inside them next morning.
 These are little gifts such as, fruit and nuts, something golden, something with a wonderful scent.
 The manger scene has changed as well.
 The shepherds have returned to their flocks.
 Mary now wears a golden crown and is holding the Christ Child in her arms.
 The Star, large and bright appears over the stable.
 The Christmas tree and other decorations have vanished, put away by Christmas elves in the night.

 In the evening at the school or at home, families gather around the manger scene, lit by candles.
-There are star cookies for a snack and someone tells the old Russian story of Baboushka.
+There are star cookies and Cake of Kings for a snack and someone tells the old Russian story of Baboushka.
 They read from the Bible about the Three Kings, and sing “We Three Kings” and other appropriate carols.

 Candlemas ~ February 2